cmvandrevala/tic-tac-toe-service/README.md

 ## Background

 This is a toy application that I will use to learn about SOA during my apprenticeship at 8th Light.
 The Rails app will serve different types of data to various clients in a JSON format.
+In order to practice using SQL, I am going to replace many of the ActiveRecord functions with raw SQL.

 ## Testing